gorkhadev/gorkha.dev/syllabus/ruby/section-two/conditionals.md

 comments: true
 ---

-# Conditional statements in Ruby language
+# Flow Control statements in Ruby language

-Conditional statement is used to perform decision making operations based on some condition.
+Flow control uses a conditional statement to perform decision making operations based on that conditional statement.
 Decision making process in programming is similar to decision making in real life.
 For example, a certain block of code needs to be executed when some condition is fulfilled.

 A programming language uses conditional statements to control the flow of execution of the program based on certain conditions.

-There are various types of conditional statements in Ruby.
+There are various types of flow control statements in Ruby.

 - `if, elsif, else` Statement
 - `?:` ternary operator
 - `unless` statement
 - `case` statement
+- 'and' and 'or'

 ## Ruby if, elsif, else statement

 This is the basic type of conditional statement.
 It executes a code block if condition is true.
 If condition is false, code block of `else` clause is executed.

 ### Syntax